dlesbre/mlpp/README.md

 	def command_func(p: Preprocessor, args: str) -> str
 	```

 	The first argument is the preprocessor object, the second is the args string entered after the command.
-For example when calling `{% command_name some args %}` args will contain `" some args"` including leading/trailing spaces.
+For example when calling `{% command_name some args %}` args will contain `" some args "` including leading/trailing spaces.

 	The return value is the string to be inserted instead of the command call.